 According to the Ministry of Justice, the top ten foreign populations in Japan as of October 2021 come from China, Vietnam, South Korea, the Philippines, Brazil, Nepal, Indonesia, USA, Taiwan and Thailand.
-From about twenty years ago, the first three largest foreign communities come from China, Korea and the Philippines.
-With Japan’s acute labor shortage, hiring continuously workers from overseas is urgently necessary to keep its top global economic ranking.
+From about twenty years ago, the first three largest foreign communities came from China, Korea and the Philippines.
+With Japan’s acute labor shortage, continuously hiring workers from overseas is urgently necessary to keep its top global economic ranking.
 The country is using the Technical Intern Training Program (TIIP) to lure workers from developing countries to fill up the jobs that Japanese could no longer do.
 With TIIP, the Vietnamese recently placed second among the largest foreign population in the country after the Chinese.
-In a very short period of time, the Vietnamese has reached over four hundred fifty thousand surpassing the Koreans and the Filipinos who used to rank second and third respectively among the larger number of foreigners living and working in Japan.
-By merely looking at the top three largest foreign community in the country, Japan is still very much dominated by an Asian face.
+In a very short period of time, the Vietnamese population has reached over four hundred fifty thousand surpassing the Koreans and the Filipinos who used to rank second and third respectively among the larger number of foreigners living and working in Japan.
+By merely looking at the top three largest foreign communities in the country, Japan is still very much dominated by an Asian face.
 In fact, the face of the Chinese, Vietnamese and Koreans definitely look homogenous to the locals hence, they could effortlessly hide their ethnic identity, especially in the agricultural, fishing and diverse industrial sectors.
-In larger cities however like Tokyo, Yokohama, Osaka and Nagoya the changing image from ethnically homogenous to moderately diverse is more visible with the presence of the other ethnic communities who are working mainly as engineers, teachers and in other service oriented industries.
-In metropolitan cities like Tokyo and Osaka, the English, Chinese and Korean languages are commonly used in public utilities and services, such as in mass transport vehicles, in streets, roads, hotels and restaurants.
+However, in larger cities like Tokyo, Yokohama, Osaka and Nagoya the changing image from ethnically homogenous to moderately diverse is more visible with the presence of the other ethnic communities who are working mainly as engineers, teachers and in other service oriented industries.
+In metropolitan cities like Tokyo and Osaka, the English, Chinese and Korean languages are commonly used in public utilities and services, such as in public transport systems, in streets, roads, hotels and restaurants.
 With the Vietnamese occupying the second largest foreign community in the country one should not wonder if the Vietnamese language would soon be equally heard in public address systems or in other public utilities and services.
 Meanwhile, in the Catholic Church, masses in Vietnamese had already been introduced.

 As supervisor and assistant of the Catholic Tokyo International Center, what activities do you carry out in order to assist and integrate migrants people in “the land of the Rising Sun”?

-At the Catholic Tokyo International Center (CTIC), I serve as the point person to the pastoral ministry for the English-speaking community, which is composed mainly by Filipino Catholics.
+At the Catholic Tokyo International Center (CTIC), I serve as the point person to the pastoral ministry providing for the English speaking community, which is composed mainly of Catholic Filipinos.
 Of course, there are other English-speaking Catholics in the archdiocese, but the local Church encourages all foreigners to be integrated into the local Church, regardless if the local parish is ready to receive them or not, which also means that whether the foreign Catholic speaks or understands the local language, they are invited to participate in the life of the local Church.
 My task is to help foreign Catholics to integrate in the local parish.
 Hence, only a few parishes organize Masses for the foreigners.
 Through CTIC, I assist several parishes in the archdiocese of Tokyo that request for sacramental and religious services in an English or Pilipino language.
 Every month, my ministry brings me to serve five parishes that host foreign communities for the English Mass and other sacraments.
 During Advent and Lenten season, a request to conduct an Advent and Lenten Recollections are common.
 Moreover, each month, I am conducting catechism and bible studies.
 While most of my work is consigned to purely sacramental and religious, CTIC’s English Pastoral Ministry, which I supervise also provides ongoing formation and other program to groups and communities pertinent to their psycho-emotional and socio-economic needs.
 During pre-pandemic period, I am celebrating Mass to over a hundred people just in one parish.
 With Covid-19 pandemic however, more than half of the parishioners has stopped coming to Church.

 How important is specific training in the pastoral care of migrants for growing churches, and transforming communities especially in a context where Christians are a minority?